Catch rare thought-provoking films and engage in lively discussions at the PJCC.

 all ages and interests.

-Want to learn Hebrew?
+Want to learn about Jewish culture?
 Increase your Yiddish vocabulary?
 Check out some of our Jewish education classes.

 Advanced Bone Health Basics: Get the Facts on Osteoporosis